mochoy/nerf-ammo-counter/README.md

-# Smart Blaster Library v1.2
+# Smart Blaster v1.2
+## Completely outclass your opponents at your next NERF war.

 Arduino library to make ammo counters and more for highly modified NERF blasters.
+All sketches require corresponding hardware.

 ___